kparc/kcc/README.md

 ```

 <a name="typ-dict"></a>
-**Dictionaries** are maps of keys to values, also known as *hashmaps* or *associative arrays*, and they are as useful in 𝒌 as elsewhere, but unlike many languages where this data structure is built in, 𝒌 allows _both)_ keys and values can be of any type, both vector and scalar.
-Althoug this sounds a bit confusing at first, since nothing prevents you from, say, constructing a dictionary where the keys are themselves dictionaries, but in able hands this oddity becomes a very powerful tool.
+**Dictionaries** are maps of keys to values, also known as *hashmaps* or *associative arrays*, and they are as useful in 𝒌 as elsewhere, but unlike many languages where this data structure is built in, 𝒌 allows _both_ keys and values to be of *any* type, both vector and scalar.
+This might sound a bit confusing at first — since nothing prevents you from, say, constructing a dictionary where keys are themselves dictionaries — but in able hands this oddity becomes a very powerful tool.

 Dictionaries have the type **\`a**, and the notation for defining them uses a dyadic operator `! key`: